SmartgridReady/SGrSpecifications/doc/SGrAttr4GenericType.md

     - currently neither RestAPI nor Modbus support these attributes.
 Correct?
 - Smooth Transition
   - Does the device support this functionality? who absorbes the randomness?
-- Timestamp
-  - what is the intent of timeRange?
 - Quality
   - the com handler implementations should provide the values of these attributes.
 Generate an issue for java / python
   - valueState: enum outOfRange is documented, but not defined in schema.
 Remove from doc, or extend schema.